Volley Week logo

 • and the upcoming make-up of the missed match,

-the question is no longer whether, but when Alexander Nikolov will take the lead in the official ranking of scorers in the strongest championship in the world.
+The question is no longer whether, but when Alexander Nikolov will take the lead in the official scoring rankings in the strongest league in the world.